CTX-TechSpec/GKE-cpx-proxy/README.md

 ### Provision CPX for KubeProxy in Kubernetes Cluster

+> Note that the following steps from here on are not unique to Kubernetes in GKE.
+The following instructions are applicable to any Kuberentes deployment where CPX is desired to function with the kube proxy role for internal microservices load-balancing.

 #### Step One: Attach label to the node

 Run `kubectl get nodes` to get the names of your cluster’s nodes.
 Pick out the one that you want to add a label to.
 In our case, we will assign a lable to all nodes to specify all nodes in the cluster will host CPX.Run `kubectl label nodes <node-name> <label-key>=<label-value>` to add a label to the nodes you’ve chosen.
 For example,  I ran